Skip to Content

 Phase 3: Control Implementation and Evidence Gathering

 Ensure all defined controls are actively operating.
 This is where you start collecting the logs, reports, and documentation that will serve as evidence for your auditor.
-For Type 2, this phase spans the entire audit period.
+For Type 2, this phase spans the entire audit period and requires consistent collection throughout, not just at the end.
+A common mistake here is assuming that because a control exists, the evidence is automatically being captured.
+Many teams discover during mock audits that their logging was misconfigured or incomplete for weeks without anyone noticing.

 Phase 4: Audit and Continuous Improvement